jeessy2/ddns-go/README_EN.md

 - In the web page, you can quickly view the latest 50 logs
 - Support Webhook notification
 - Support TTL
+- Support for some domain service providers to pass [custom parameters](https://github.com/jeessy2/ddns-go/wiki/传递自定义参数) to achieve multi-IP and other functions

 > [!NOTE]
 > If you enable public network access, it is recommended to use Nginx and other reverse proxy software to enable HTTPS access to ensure security.